Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Generalizations

 \subsection{Numerical computation of geodesic}

 We have focused on the exact analytical formulation of the GFTOC framework.
-However, analytically computing the exact geodesic $\mathcal{G}(\{\lambda\})$ is not always feasible for more sophisticated problems.
-To this end, a numerical framework is required to compute the geodesic/optimal protocols.
-Here, we highlight two different numerical algorithms that are implemented to calculate the geodesic.
-The first algorithm is based on the MinAP, where the geodesic $\mathcal{G}(\{\lambda\})$ is obtained by the minimization of the Lagrangian \cref{eq:optimal_driving_epr_multi}, and is extended to return the finite-time optimal protocol $\mathcal{G}_\tau(\{\lambda\})$, it reads,
+However, analytically computing the exact geodesic $\mathcal{G}(\vec{\lambda})$ is not always feasible for more sophisticated problems.
+To this end, a numerical framework is required to compute the geodesic and optimal protocols.
+Here, we highlight two different numerical algorithms implemented to compute the geodesic. \Cref{alg:algorithm_action_minimization_optimal_protocols} is based on the MinAP, focusing on the thermodynamic cost of driving, where the geodesic $\mathcal{G}(\vec{\lambda})$ is obtained by minimizing the Lagrangian \cref{eq:optimal_driving_epr_multi} and extended to return the finite--time optimal protocol $\mathcal{G}_\tau(\vec{\lambda})$; it reads,